bheisig/i-doit-docker/README.md

 ### TLS/HTTPS

-It is _strongly_ recommended to access i-doit in a productive environment only via TLS/HTTPS.
-The provided images do not terminate TLS/HTTPS connections.
-Therefore, you need an additional load balancer or similar.
+We _strongly_ recommend to access i-doit in a productive environment via TLS/HTTPS.
+Consider to use a load balancer or reverse proxy because the provided images are unable to handle TLS/HTTPS connections themselves.

 ## Image variants